 We produce graduates who can function in today's fast-changing marketplace, and your career prospects will be excellent.
 Your Birmingham degree is evidence of your ability to succeed in a demanding academic environment.

-Housed in the refurbished Gisbert Kapp building with its dedicated state-of-the-art teaching and research facilities.
-We have three well-equipped computer laboratories and an agreement with Microsoft, through the MSDNAA, providing student access to key computing software.
+We are housed in the refurbished Gisbert Kapp building with its dedicated state-of-the-art teaching and research facilities.
+We have three well-equipped computer laboratories and an agreement with Microsoft, through Microsoft Imagine, providing student access to key computing software.
 These labs are open until midnight every day.
 We also boast modern laboratories to support the teaching of electronic and electrical engineering, together with specialised labs that students can use for their individual projects.
-Students can also take advantage of the extensive facilities for embedded systems with microcontrollers, FPGAs, and DSP kits, or work with internationally leading research groups on projects in communications engineering, applied computing and novel electronic devices.
+Students can also take advantage of the extensive facilities for embedded systems with microcontrollers, FPGAs, and DSP kits, or work with internationally leading research groups on projects in communications engineering and novel electronic devices.

 Electrical Engineering 1